-- Fall 2020: Meet with Dr. Fish (instructor at NJCU) and Dr. Wilkinson (instructor and English Composition Coordinator at NJCU) at the convenient location of Five Guys on West Side Avenue in Jersey City for working lunch meeting to discuss the feasibility of the project, including chatbot questions, timing, and access. - Fall 2020: Obtain permission from Dr. Fisch, online English Composition instructor, to conduct the research in one of her virtual English compositions classrooms with a goal of Spring 2021 as semester of implementation. - Fall 2020 Compose sample consent forms (include in IRB packet) for instructor, underage students and of-age students.
+- Spring 2021: Obtain permission from the professor, online English Composition instructor, to conduct the research in one of her virtual English compositions classrooms with a goal of Fall 2022 as semester of implementation. - Summer 2021 Compose sample consent forms (include in IRB packet) for instructor, under-age students and of-age students.
 This is required of the IRB process at NJCU.
-Samples are available through their department. - Fall 2020 Compose data collection instruments (interview questions) paying special attention to wording and validity, which is essential to the credibility of the study (Creswell & Cresswell, 2017).
+Samples are available through their department. - Summer 2021 Compose data collection instruments (in-depth interview questions) paying special attention to wording and validity, which is essential to the credibility of the study (Creswell & Cresswell, 2017). - Summer 2021 Pilot the instrument and incorporate revisions (include in IRB packet with sample chatbot transcript) - Summer 2021 2020 Compose and submit IRB application as one packet to RB@njcu.edu and cc kresch@njcu.edu.
+Note: review takes 4-6 weeks. - Upon IRB approval, coordinate with the professor to determine which courses are available for study. - Summer 2021 Develop chatbot (snatchbot.me) with the professor, including frequently asked questions and guidelines for writing in her courses. - Fall 2021: Test chatbot with five colleagues and students to ensure workability. - Fall 2021: Implement chatbot use in course, troubleshooting issues which arise as needed.

-- Fall 2020 Pilot the instrument and incorporate revisions (include in IRB packet with sample chatbot transcript) - Fall 2020 Compose and submit IRB application as one packet to RB@njcu.edu and cc kresch@njcu.edu.
-Note: review takes 4-6 weeks. - Upon IRB approval, coordinate with Dr. Fisch to determine which courses are available for study. - Fall 2020 Develop chatbot (snatchbot.me) with Dr. Fisch, including frequently asked questions and guidelines for writing in her courses. - Fall 2020: Test chatbot with five colleagues and students to ensure workability. - Spring 2021: Implement chatbot use in course, troubleshooting issues which arise as needed. - Spring 2021: Week four of semester, schedule interviews.
+- Fall 2021: Week four of semester, schedule interviews.
 Take memos.
-Download chatbot transcript to coincide with interview. - Spring 2021: Week five of semester, begin interviews.
+Download chatbot transcript to coincide with interview.
+Code and analyze data looking for emergent themes. - Fall 2021: Week five of semester, begin interviews.
 Take memos.
-Download chatbot transcript to coincide with interview. - Spring 2021: Week six of semester, end interviews.
+Download chatbot transcript to coincide with interview.
+Code and analyze data looking for emergent themes. - Fall 2021: Weeks six through eight of semester, end interviews.
 Take memos.
-Download chatbot transcript to coincide with interview. - Spring 2021: Weeks seven-sixteen of semester, code interviews using open coding - Spring 2021: Weeks ten and eleven, research emerging themes and amend the research to literature review - Spring 2021: Weeks seven-sixteen of semester, using open-coding, review and revisit the data to find emerging themes and analyze the data dataues.io, n.d.. https://datausa.io/profile/university/new-jersey-city-university
+Download chatbot transcript to coincide with interview.
+Code and analyze data looking for emergent themes. - Fall 2021: Weeks nine through eleven, research emerging themes and amend the research to literature review. - Spring 2022: Review and revisit the data to find emerging themes and analyze the data.
+Format the data into narrative and visual representations.